uftr/devex/README.md

 ```

 ```
 -   init  [envName]
-                - takes user input for REPLACE-ME values and stores the config in `sys/<SYSTEM-NAME>/
+                - Takes user input for REPLACE-ME values and stores the config in `sys/<SYSTEM-NAME>/`.
                  <SYSTEM-NAME>` is one of the user input.
                 - envName is optional argument and if passed, it is treated as the environment which creates a distrinct config file for the environment.
 It generated the file `<envName>-config.txt`

 -   plan  [-s] [envName]
-                - generates the main.tf file with the user values in `sys/<SYSTEM-NAME>/.cache` and executes terraform init & plan
+                - Generates the main.tf (in `sys/<SYSTEM-NAME>/.cache`) by replacing the variable values with the user provided values and executes `terraform init` & `terraform plan`
-                - If -s option is passed, terraform init will be skipped
+                - If -s option is passed, `terraform init` will be skipped (`terraform plan` is performed)
-                - envName is optional argument and if passed, it is treated as the environment causing it to process the config file named `<envName>-config.txt`.
+                - envName is optional argument and if passed, it is treated as the target environment causing it to process the config file named `<envName>-config.txt`.
                  New workspace named `<envName>` will be setup for terraform init and plan.

 -   apply [-s] [envName]
                 - similar plan but terraform apply is executed instead of terraform plan
-                - If -s option is passed, terraform init will be skipped.
+                - If -s option is passed, `terraform init` will be skipped (`terraform plan` is performed)
-                - envName is optional argument and if passed, it is treated as the environment causing it to process the config file named `<envName>-config.txt`.
+                - envName is optional argument and if passed, it is treated as the target environment causing it to process the config file named `<envName>-config.txt`.
                  New workspace named `<envName>` will be setup for terraform init and apply.

+-   list [envName]
+                - Lists out the user configured system-names and the list of environments for each system
+                - envName is optional argument and if passed, filter gets applied on the environments

 -   help        - this usage text
 ```

 Below commands displays the usage help text